Davis Senior High School (California): Events

-On May 4, 1983, Vietnamese-American student Thong Hy Huynh was stabbed to death by a white student on campus after Huynh was coming to the aid of a friend who was being taunted by a group of white students.
+On May 4, 1983, Vietnamese-American student Thong Hy Huynh was stabbed to death by James “Jay” Pierman on campus after Huynh was coming to the aid of a friend who was being taunted by a group of white students.
 The student who fatally stabbed Huynh was sentenced to 6 years in the California Youth Authority.

 In July 2012, SOLARGUARD solar panels were installed over the main student parking lot at Davis Senior High School.
 The total consumption (kWh) and total output (kWh) is tracked by SolarCity, a California solar energy company.

 On April 14, 2013, Daniel William Marsh, a student at DHS, fatally stabbed East Davis residents Oliver Northrup and Claudia Maupin in their home.
 It was described as a perfect murder, and the arrest was not made until September of that year.
 Marsh was handed the maximum possible sentencing, 52 years to life in a California state prison.
 California S.B.
 1391 could require that Marsh be released in 2022, as he was 15 when he committed the murders.
 Marsh stated that his intent was to become a serial killer, and that he had the urge to kill since he was 10.
 He stated that he had wandered the streets with a knife until he found an open window, which happened to be Northrup's and Maupin's.
 Several nights later he went out again with a baseball bat but found no victims.